-The CY15B256Q has two separate pins for SI and SO, which can be connected with the master as shown in Figure 2 on page 5.
+The FM25V20A has two separate pins for SI and SO, which can be connected with the master as shown in Figure 2.

 For a microcontroller that has no dedicated SPI bus, a general-purpose port may be used.
-To reduce hardware resources on the controller, it is possible to connect the two data pins (SI, SO) together and tie off (HIGH) the HOLD and WP pins.
+To reduce hardware resources on the controller, it is possible to connect the two data pins (SI, SO) together and tie off (HIGH) the WP pin.
 Figure 3 shows such a configuration, which uses only three pins.